 By now Nanaimo had taken me by surprise.
 I was excited to see what day two had in store.
 We started at Drip Coffee Social, located steps from the water on Departure Bay Beach.
 This bright, modern space features wood beams, vaulted ceilings, and big picture windows that overlook the beach.
 I couldn’t resist the scent of waffles and opted for both the savoury and sweet version to go with my Americano.
 Drip Coffee has been only open since early November—but judging by the amount of locals leisurely sipping their drinks, it promises to be a popular option.

 Buoyed by caffeine, we were ready to tackle the challenge of an escape room.
 Brechin Lanes Bowling Alley (which has been around since 1978) recently renovated to add two fully immersive escape rooms to their location.
 Despite failing miserably at the Sorcerer’s Study, I was impressed by the care and attention to detail that went into it.
 It’s not an escape room without a challenge, right?
 Like VrKade, which is located nearby, it’s a fun option if you’re looking to also escape the dreary weather outside.
-Similarly, over in the Old City Quarter you’ll find The Board Game House, a cute, cheerful cafe with a variety of board games to test and try play.

 Changing gears, Danielle and I made our way downtown for a taste of arts and culture.
 The waterfront core is a quaint and neatly compact area that is home to a number of art spaces and galleries, cafes, and restaurants.
 I loved wandering around the open and contemporary space of the Nanaimo Art Gallery, taking in pieces from the current exhibition, the Poetics of Space, currently on loan from the Vancouver Art Gallery.
 Past exhibitions include a selection of contemporary and important works (the Canadian visionary Lawrence Harris among them) and highlight the calibre of art being shown in this space.
 Down from the street from the art gallery is the Nanaimo Art Museum featuring many wonderful and interactive displays that cover Nanaimo’s rich history and culture, including the Snunéymuxw exhibit: housed in a stunning cedar wood and glass case carefully displaying objects used in everyday life from intricately woven baskets to stunning textiles.
 One block further still sits Merrick Gallery, which opened in 2018 and casually displays contemporary artwork by Canadian artists throughout the two-level space.
 Our arts tour culminated at Nanaimo’s first ‘urban art gallery,’ at the intersection of Commercial and Terminal streets, which is a series of bright murals painted by local artists on a former derelict building.
 The murals are produced by Humanity in Art, whose mission is to make art accessible and support marginalized voices in the arts community.